crdoconnor/devkey/README.rst

     def runserver():
         """Run django debug web server on port 8080.""" print "Running webserver..."
-        # Change the directory to the one that you put key.py in if you need to.
-        cd(KEYDIR)

         # Run simple shell commands
         run("./venv/bin/python manage.py runserver_plus 8080 --traceback --settings=yourproject.special_settings")

     def upgrade():
-        """pip upgrade on all packages and freeze to requirements afterwards.""" cd(KEYDIR)
+        """pip upgrade on all packages and freeze to requirements afterwards."""
         # Copy and paste whole bash scripts if you like...
         run("""
             ./venv/bin/pip freeze --local | grep -v '^\-e' | cut -d = -f 1  | xargs ./venv/bin/pip install -U